-3.3 The costs of leaks
+2.3 The Costs of Leaks

-3.3.1 Reduced policy flexibility
+2.3.1 Reduced Policy Flexibility

 As discussed above, the incentive to leak stems from an impact of market expectations on the policy outcome.
-A potential leaker will balance any tactical advantage from leaking against the reduced ability of the Fed to react to new information that may arrive before the next FOMC meeting.
+A potential leaker will balance any tactical advantage from leaking against the reduced ability of the Fed to react to new information that may arrive before the following FOMC meeting.

-3.3.2 Damage to the central bank's reputation
+2.3.2 Damage to the Central Bank's Reputation